How to prevent coronavirus from affecting your anxiety

 Use cognitive behavioural therapy (CBT) and mindfulness techniques to refocus

 The coronavirus pandemic is a global crisis at present but it would be better to try and accept the reality of the situation in a calm and factual manner, rather than letting your anxious thoughts take over.
+CBT and mindfulness can help you do that.

 Firstly, acknowledge and accept how you feel.
 If you are worried, sad or fearful, remember that it is extremely understandable.
 We are all going through something that is very different from our usual lives.